1. What will my child’s typical day be like? (Three-year old)

 Early drop off begins at 7:45

-Children may stay for lunch from the end of their regular day –
+Children may “Stay and Play” from the end of their regular day until 2 or 3pm for an extra fee.

 Sunshine is a part time program-10 months per year, following the public school calendar closely.